ankitrox/Order-Export-Scheduler-and-Logger/README.md

 * You can simply rename index.php file to index.zip, and everything should work fine.
 * Alternatively, you can send message from [sharethingz contact form](http://sharethingz.com/contact/) reporting the issue.
 I will send you the zip file of plugin on your registered email which you used during plugin purchase.

-**2. I have purchased plugn, made the payment, but haven't received any email for download.
+**2. I have purchased plugin, made the payment, but haven't received any email for download.
 What to do now?**

 * Check in your spam folder, email can be present there.
 * If email is configured on your website's server, check settings for incoming emails.